FDA approved for more than 25 years

 It’s also worth noting that in the rare event of sexual side effects occurring, they’ll almost always stop once you stop taking finasteride.
 It’s very uncommon for any negative effects to continue if you don’t actively take a DHT blocker.

-DHT plays a major role in male pattern baldness.
-It’s the hormone responsible for that receding hairline you’re starting to notice, as well as other common signs of hair loss like a bald patch at your crown or diffuse thinning on your scalp.
+DHT is central in male pattern baldness.
+It’s responsible for that receding hairline and other common signs of hair loss like a bald patch at your crown or diffuse thinning on your scalp.

 If you’re starting to notice male pattern baldness, reducing your DHT levels is the most effective way to slow down, stop, or reverse hair loss.